 Canadian Royalties Inc.

-Acting for Canadian Royalties Inc. before the Supreme Court of Canada in a matter involving the revocation of an order homologating an arbitral award as a result of an alleged conflict of interest of the arbitrator.
+Acted for Canadian Royalties Inc. before the Supreme Court of Canada and the Québec Court of Appeal in a matter involving the revocation of an order homologating an arbitral award as a result of an alleged conflict of interest of the arbitrator.

 Estate of Paul G. Desmarais